dantolas/PV_Alfa3_2023/README.md

 encountered in the user interface.
 This couldn't be implemented due to lack of time.
 - Application uses a three tier architecture, however I'm inexperienced with building three tier applications so the implementation propably isn't very good.
+- Imports also couldn't be implemented due to lack of time and burnout.
+- Reports were originally meant to be generated in .pdf format, but this would be very time consumign manually and most libraries that accomlpish this have some not so great licensing requirements